Nourish Knoxville’s COVID-19 Response & Resources

 - Nourish Knoxville has redesigned booth locations to limit contact and still allow people to purchase from vendors.
 The space between vendors has been increased to 10’ to reduce crowding.

-- Market managers will enforce social distancing by placing chalk or tape marks at 6 feet intervals to help with line management at vendor tents and will remind shoppers throughout the market space.
+- Market managers will enforce social distancing by placing chalk or tape marks at 6 feet intervals (weather permitting) to help with line management at vendor tents and will remind shoppers verbally throughout the market footprint.

 Services, Events, and Activities

 - All special events and programming, including Nourish Kids Club (formerly POP Club) in-person activities, have been suspended until further notice.
-Farmers’ markets will be for food and hygiene product sales only.
 Nourish Kids Club will continue in a take-home format.
 For more information, click here.

 - Nourish Knoxville will continue to offer SNAP & P-EBT processing and matching.
 Please bring your SNAP/P-EBT card to the information tent.
 To aid in processing, we will have extra gloves and hand sanitizer available for all to use.